tenzir/threatbus/README.md

 ## Usage

-The general architecture of `tb` resembles a publish/subscribe system: subscriptions to intelligence producers generate a stream of indicators that `tb` translates for various intel consumers.
+The general architecture of `threat-bus` resembles a publish/subscribe system: subscriptions to intelligence producers generate a stream of indicators that `threat-bus` translates for various intel consumers.

 The [example configuration file](config.yaml) illustrates how to configure a deployment.
-After customizing the values to your environment, launch `tb` with a configuration:
+After customizing the values to your environment, launch `threat-bus` with a configuration:

 ```sh